hanami/router/README.md

     Lotus::Router.draw do
       get '/', to: ->(env) { [200, {}, ['Welcome to Lotus::Router!']] }
       get '/dashboard',  to: DashboardController::Index
       get '/rack-app',   to: RackApp.new
       get '/flowers,     to: 'flowers#index'
+      get '/flowers/:id, to: 'flowers#show'
+      get '/sinatra' do |env|
+        [200, {}, ['Hello from a Sinatra-like endpoint!']] end

       redirect '/legacy', to: '/'

       namespace 'admin' do
         get '/users', to: UsersController::Index
       end

       resource 'identity' do
         member do
           get '/avatar'
         end

         collection do
           get '/api_keys'
         end
       end

       resources 'robots' do
         member do
           patch '/activate'
         end

         collection do
           get '/search'
         end
       end
     end

 ### Fixed string matching: